Sample Answer

 Sinaloa Cartel

-Identify one drug cartel, and then explain how their method of drug trafficking has changed over the last decade
+Identify one drug cartel, and then explain how their method of drug trafficking has changed over the last decade.

 Identify the most common drug trafficking routes.
 Is there a relationship between these various geographical areas?

-Many countries in the Caribbean, Central America and Mexico are cocaine bund transit countries for the major consumer markets in Europe and North America.
+Many countries in the Caribbean, Central America, and Mexico are cocaine bund transit countries for the major consumer markets in Europe and North America.
 For the latter, drugs are customarily shipped from Colombia to Central America or Mexico by sea and later by land to Canada and the United States (Dell, 2015).
 According to the United States authority, approximately ninety percent of the drugs that enter the country cross the Mexico/U. S border, with the majority of it going through Texas.
 According to the estimates of the United States, about seventy percent of the drugs leave Colombia through the Pacific.

-Determine if the war on drugs has affected drug trafficking in the United States
+Determine if the war on drugs has affected drug trafficking in the United States.

-The War on Drugs has been a significant effort in the U.S since the 1970s to hinder the abuse of drugs by significantly increasing enforcement, penalties, and incarceration for drug traffickers.
-In the year 1973, the DEA established a merger between the Bureau of Narcotics and Dangerous Drugs, the Office for Drug Abuse Law Enforcement, and the Office of Narcotics Intelligence to strengthen federal efforts for drug abuse control.
+The War on Drugs has been a significant effort in the U.S. since the 1970s to hinder the abuse of drugs by significantly increasing enforcement, penalties, and incarceration for drug traffickers.
+In 1973, the DEA established a merger between the Bureau of Narcotics and Dangerous Drugs, the Office for Drug Abuse Law Enforcement, and the Office of Narcotics Intelligence to strengthen federal efforts for drug abuse control.
 The legalization of marijuana is one of the aspects of the war on drugs campaign (Moore, 2008).
 Marijuana seizures at the border have decreased by approximately forty percent since some states in the U.S.A. legalized its use.
 Due to this, a report by the Washington Post indicated that traffickers of Marijuana from Mexico have claimed that the business was not worth it anymore since they cannot compete with the local American quality and price.
 The price of marijuana from Mexico has decreased from one hundred dollars a kilo to twenty-five dollars, making growers in Sinaloa and Durango stop planting marijuana.
-In this case, it seems that the United States is winning the war on marijuana alongside the Mexican border, costing the drug cartels billions of dollars by legalizing it (Moore, 2008).
-However, the cartels have decided to respond to this loss by smuggling more meth, cocaine, and especially heroin.
+In this case, the United States is winning the war on marijuana alongside the Mexican border, costing the drug cartels billions of dollars by legalizing it (Moore, 2008).
+However, the cartels have responded to this loss by smuggling more meth, cocaine, and especially heroin.
 The Sinaloa Cartel vastly supplies the epidemic of heroin in the Northeast.
 Addicts who use prescription opiates have turned to Mexican heroin, which is less expensive.

 Determine if the legalization of drugs is a way to reduce drug trafficking.
-Explain and defend your response by using examples to support your view
+Explain and defend your response by using examples to support your view.

-The legalization of drugs, particularly marijuana, would possibly lead to the emergence of the gray marijuana market.
-Legalization of marijuana means taxing it in order to discourage its greater use and to generate more revenue (Jenner, 2011): The higher the taxation, the greater the opportunity for the drug trafficking organizations to undercut the authority by relatively charging less.
+Legalizing drugs, particularly marijuana, would possibly lead to the emergence of the gray marijuana market.
+Legalization of marijuana means taxing it to discourage its greater use and to generate more revenue (Jenner, 2011): The higher the taxation, the greater the opportunity for the drug trafficking organizations to undercut the authority by relatively charging less.
 The narcos could establish their fields with the smaller imposition of taxes, snatch their markets and the state would again combat them and eradicate their fields.
 Gray markets usually exist in countries that legalize marijuana.
 Such markets tend to be highly violent, dominated by generating corruption, organized crime, and exploitative society.

-Recommend strategies and tactics to law enforcement to reduce drug trafficking
+Recommend strategies and tactics to law enforcement to reduce drug trafficking.

 Street-level enforcement

 This kind of enforcement is primarily carried out by tactical squad officers, patrol officers, and plainclothes officers.
 The focus here is on street dealers and drug users.
 Tactics include suspected transaction interruption, surveillance, raids of “crack houses” and “shooting galleries,” and by-and-bust operations (Astorga, 2010).
-The majority of arrests related to drugs are often small-time offenders, and the seizures are often limited as well.
+The majority of arrests related to drugs are often small-time offenders, and the seizures are usually limited as well.
 However, a street-level arrest does not mostly lead to incarceration because of the overcrowdedness in American jails.

 Crop eradication